 week of the semester (4th-5th semester)

-Student: Open Grad Tracker – Go to Progress – Find Written Qualifying Exam box – Fill out the Robotics PhD Qualifying Exam Registration Form (Supervisory or Mentor Committee MUST be finalized in Grad Tracker first)
+Qualifying Exam Registration Form (Supervisory or Mentor Committee MUST be finalized in Grad Tracker first)

 2 weeks before the exam Student: 2-page research summary due to committee.
 The advisor should provide guidelines for content and submission.

-Student receives the exam: Given
+Student receives the exam:

-7 days (max) to complete
+Given 7 days to complete

 Exam completion by student

-Faculty receives exam: Given 7 days (max) for grading Exam grading
+Given 7 days for grading

 Faculty discussion: Must happen within

-7 days (max) after grading completion
+7 days after grading completion

 Supervisory Committee grading discussion